Claire Chapla

 • Representing a trade association in the successful defeat of a petition for review of agency action in the D.C.
 Circuit

-• Representing a major pulp and paper manufacturer in a mass tort class action trial in federal court, resulting in a unanimous jury verdict for the defense affirmed on appeal by the Eleventh Circuit
+• Representing a major pulp and paper manufacturer in a class action mass tort trial in federal court, resulting in a unanimous jury verdict for the defense affirmed on appeal by the Eleventh Circuit

 Prior to joining Weil, Claire worked at another global law firm and served as a law clerk to the Honorable Timothy M. Tymkovich, Chief Judge of the United States Court of Appeals for the Tenth Circuit in Denver, Colorado.
 Claire earned her law degree from Stanford Law School, where she was a Senior Editor of the Stanford Law Review and a Managing Editor of the Stanford Journal of International Law.
 During law school, she studied abroad in the Master of Economic Law program at l’Institut d’Etudes Politiques de Paris (Sciences Po) in Paris, France, where she completed legal coursework in French.
 She also interned with the U.S. Mission to the United Nations Human Rights Council in Geneva, Switzerland.
 In 2012, Claire graduated summa cum laude from Duke University with a Bachelor of Arts in History and International Comparative Studies.

-Claire is proficient in French and conversant in Spanish.
+Claire is proficient in French.

 * includes matters handled prior to joining Weil